aoeukun/AUTO-DOCS/docs/generated/caculator.md

     """
     return x * y

 def divide(x, y):
-    """Divide two numbers.
+    """Calculate the quotient of two numbers.

-    This function takes two numbers as input and returns their quotient (x / y).
+    This function divides the first number (x) by the second number (y).
     It handles division by zero by returning an error message.

     Args: